 Upon receipt of your event entry packet, READ ALL the information provided.
 Most importantly, note the rules and regulations specific to the event and the race track.
 Complete your entry form in its entirety and return it to the person listed.
 Make absolutely certain your personal driving equipment, (i.e., Helmet, Driving Suit, Gloves/Shoes, etc.) is in good order, and that your car is race-ready BEFORE the first on-track sessions.
 Be punctual for your classroom sessions.
 These are mandatory.

 Make every effort to have a qualified mechanic on hand to ensure your car runs properly, as you successfully must complete all the on-track sessions in order to get credit for the school.

 STEP 5 - SCCA Full Competition License...and Beyond

 Upon completion of one Driver School and three additional race weekends (you’re still a Novice for your first three), you are eligible to receive an SCCA Full Competition License.
 You have two years from the date of issue to complete the Novice requirements.
-Once the requirements are met, send your completed Novice Permit, signed off by the event Chief Steward at your third race; a copy of your Physical Exam; and $95 to the Member Service Department.
+Once the requirements are met, send your completed Novice Permit, signed off by the event Chief Steward at your third race; a copy of your Physical Exam; Competition License Application and $100 to the Member Service Department.
 You will soon be the proud owner of a Full Competition License.